 Accreditation is one of the ways for a university to receive an independent check that the knowledge, skills and other attributes expected of high quality geography graduates are being delivered.
-During the accreditation process, the course’s content and delivery is assessed by a peer review panel (of academics and professional geographers working in public and private sectors) in terms of the geographical knowledge, understanding, skills and approaches taught and the professional attributes and transferable skills graduates will acquire.
-This information is set out in the QAA's geography Subject Benchmark Statement.
+During the accreditation process, the course’s content and delivery is assessed by a peer review panel of academics and professional geographers working in public and private sectors.

-If you’re thinking about choosing a course with geography, why not visit our Study Geography site to find advice and resources to help you find the course that’s right for you.
+If you’re thinking about choosing a geography course, visit Choose Geography for advice and resources to help you find the course that’s right for you.
 Accreditation should not be the only factor you take into account when you are choosing a course - other factors might include the structure and content of the course, particular areas of expertise, the location of the institution, nature of support and guidance you might receive, fieldwork opportunities, and the feel of the department.

-Remember: The Society's programme accreditation scheme is voluntary and optional.
+Remember: Our programme accreditation scheme is voluntary and optional.
 This means that some UK geography programmes are not accredited even if they meet the criteria, or they may be accredited by other organisations.
 There are many excellent degree programmes delivered by UK universities which do not have accreditation.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.

 You must be a member holding a valid Society membership to view the content you are trying to access.
 Please login to continue.